crowdfavorite-mirrors/wp-webengage/readme.txt

 * Enhanced targeting capabilities for your surveys and notications.
 * Add more account manangers.
 * Get multi-question surveys.
 With the free plan, we let you add a single question survey only.
+* Run exit surveys by targeting visitors when they are about to leave your website.
+* Measure your Net Promoter Score by running NPS surveys.

 See plans and pricing - [webengage.com/pricing](http://webengage.com/pricing)

+For personal websites and blogs, have a FREE plan too. - [webengage.com/pricing-features](http://webengage.com/pricing-features#full)

 = Support =
 Email us on support {at} webengage dot com or [contact us](http://webengage.com/contact) for any kind of support.
 We assure you of a quick revert.